Markswell-crypto/kiswahili-pastpapers/README.md

 **Problem Statement:**
 In Kenya secondary school students often face challenges accessing high-quality study materials and past examination papers, which are essential for their exam preparation.
 Teachers and parents also encounter difficulties in tracking student progress and providing the necessary support.

-In Kenya, there is a growing need for a centralized and accessible platform for secondary school students, teachers, and parents to access primary school exam resources and materials.
+In Kenya, there is a growing need for a centralized and accessible platform for secondary school students, teachers, and parents to access secondary school exam resources and materials.
 The current educational landscape lacks a comprehensive online resource that caters specifically to the needs of secondary school students and educators.
 This gap in the educational ecosystem presents several challenges:

 #### Limited Access to Exam Resources
 Many secondary school students and teachers face difficulties in accessing a wide range of past exam papers, revision materials, and practice quizzes that are essential for exam preparation.